KubicRoots27/Horizon--soen341project2023/README.md

 2. As an employer, I want to be able to post job openings on the platform and review candidate applications so that I can find suitable candidates for my company.
 3. As a recruiter, I want to be able to create an account and search for employees that I can link with my clients.
 4. As an admin, I want to be able to manage user profiles and postings on the platform so that I can ensure that the platform is running smoothly.
+5. As a student, I want to be able to save job postings to my favorites to be able to see any changes made.
+6. As a student, I want to be able to apply for job postings and let the employer aware of my interest.

 ## Task Breakdown
 | Task | Corresponding Story | Person assigned | Task Description |